Edgar Road Elementary

 - If parents request homework after the two consecutive days, please do so early in the morning so the teacher has time to gather homework to be ready by the end of the day.
 Teachers will also provide homework to help a child keep up during an extended illness.

 - Some families may decide to take children out of school for an extended vacation at various holiday times or other occasions during the school year.
-Though we realize the educational value of such an experience, there is no effective way for a child to make up the experiences missed at school during his/her absence.
+Though we realize the educational value of such an experience, we discourage such vacations because there is no effective way for a child to make up the experiences missed at school during his/her absence.
 Therefore, please do not ask teachers to make up packets prior to a child’s absence; instead, please encourage your child to keep a journal and to read every day.

 For more information please see WGSD Student Absence and Excusal Policy